 Kalkhoff: The best electric bikes around If you’re looking for the best electric bike in 2019, take your pick from these Kalkhoff e-bikes.
 But why are we such big fans?
-Here are three reasons: Current Kalkhoff E-Bike Models Best quality: German engineering at it’s finest!
-Kalkhoff bikes are designed and assembled with precision… Read more »
+Here are three reasons: Current Kalkhoff Electric Bikes Best quality: German engineering at it’s finest!
+Kalkhoff bikes are designed and assembled with precision in… Read more »

 LAST UPDATED 5TH FEBRUARY 2019 Shop current range of Kalkhoff bikes People who come from Northern Europe to live in Britain have been known to comment, “You live in a country where rain is not unknown and it’s dark by 4:00pm in winter, yet you sell ‘city bikes’ that don’t come with mudguards or lights!”… Read more »

 What actually is an electric bike?
 An electric bike which can be known as an ebike, e-bike or motorized bicycle, is essentially a regular (or acoustic) bike: it’s still got the look of a regular bike (breaks, chain, handle bars etc)… and you still need to pedal (but maybe not as hard as you would… Read more »